datamllab/rlcard/docs/high-level-design.md

 We wrap each game with an `Env` class.
 The responsibility of `Env` is to help you generate trajectories of the games.
 For developing Reinforcement Learning (RL) algorithms, we recommend to use the following interfaces:

 *   `set_agents`: This function tells the `Env` what agents will be used to perform actions in the game.
 Different games may have a different number of agents.
 The input of the function is a list of `Agent` class.
 For example, `env.set_agent([RandomAgent(), RandomAgent()])` indicates that two random agents will be used to generate the trajectories.
 *   `run`: After setting the agents, this interface will run a complete trajectory of the game, calculate the reward for each transition, and reorganize the data so that it can be directly fed into a RL algorithm.
-Moreover, the interface support multi-process, i.e., you can specify the number of workers and run several trajectories parallelly.

 For advanced access to the environment, such as traversal of the game tree, we provide the following interfaces: